platform-mesh/architecture/adr/002-apiexport-binding-access-control.md

 Decision 1 ("APIExports are not bindable by default") holds only for binds requested by a workspace tenant.

-Impact: a platform-mesh administrator who gates an export w ith an `APIExportPolicy` may not realize the API is still served in every account workspace.
+Impact: a platform-mesh administrator who gates an export with an `APIExportPolicy` may not realize the API is still served in every account workspace.
 An export must not be gated by an `APIExportPolicy` and listed in `defaultAPIBindings` at the same time.
 The two contradict each other and the default binding wins.

 ## Future Improvements/Considerations
 - **Organization-level restrictions**: a future iteration should allow workspace admins to remove the bind tuple from their own store.